-I. A fishery resource disaster in the Bering Sea snow crab resource continues to exist in 2001.
+I. A fishery resource disaster in the Bering Sea snow crab resource continues to exist in 2002.

-The Secretary, on May 11, 2000, made the following finding:
+The Secretary, on November 29, 2001, determined that:

-"[T]he apparent collapse of the Bering Sea snow crab resource in 2000 and, in all likelihood 2001 and beyond, has resulted in a commercial fishery failure due to a fishery resource disaster as provided under the Magnuson-Stevens Act."
+[T]he collapse of the Bering Sea snow crab in 2000, and the subsequent determination that a fishery resource failure had occurred, has persisted and resulted in a commercial fishery failure due to a fishery resource disaster as provided under Section 312 (a) of the Magnuson-Stevens Act in 2001.